marcosh/marcosh.github.io/_posts/2021-09-24-either-why-or-how.markdown

 }
 ```

 The function `birthDate` does not know anything about `Either`, so how can we use it when we only have an `Either Error User`?
-Luckily `Either` allows to lift a function which knows nothing about it to a function which works nicely with it.
+Luckily `Either` allows to transform a function which knows nothing about it to a function which works nicely with it.
 This is done using the so called `map` combinator

 ```haskell
 -- haskell